rafaeltuelho/business-automation-cicd-showcase/decisions-showcase/readme.md

 ## Deploying the kjar artifact

-To deploy and run your kjar using a Spring Boot kie-server runtime, use the following command to bootstrap a Business Application using the [KIE Service Spring Boot Archetype](https://github.com/kiegroup/droolsjbpm-knowledge/tree/master/kie-archetypes/kie-service-spring-boot-archetype):
+To deploy and run your kjar using a Spring Boot kie-server runtime in your local environment, use the following command to bootstrap a Business Application using the [KIE Service Spring Boot Archetype](https://github.com/kiegroup/droolsjbpm-knowledge/tree/master/kie-archetypes/kie-service-spring-boot-archetype):

 ```
 mvn archetype:generate \